Need a new set of golf clubs? Maybe not.

 Final thoughts

-Buying used golf clubs is a great way to save money, and there’s a certain thrill to be hand when you unearth a bargain.
+Buying secondhand golf clubs is a great way to save money, and there’s a certain thrill to be hand when you unearth a bargain.

 We’ve bought plenty of used clubs over the years, and most of the time we’ve been happy with our purchases.